-A Structural Bridge Assessment Study was completed in 2017, which included the inspection of fifty City-owned bridges were inspected by a structural consulting firm.
-A recurring inspection and repair program defined a bridge maintenance, repair, and improvement program over the next five years.
+A Structural Bridge Assessment Study was completed in 2017, as part of the study, fifty Cityowned bridges were inspected by a structural consulting firm.
+A recurring inspection and repair program defined a bridge maintenance, repair, and improvement program over the next 5 years.
 This program will include on-going inspections to report physical changes to the structures, recommendations for work to be done, and additional information to meet functional and structural standards in accordance with industry standards.
-Recurring inspections may vary from two to five years depending on the age and structural conditions.
+Recurring inspections may vary from 2 to 5 years depending on the age and structural conditions.

-There are 110 bridges maintained by the City of Palo Alto and by other local agencies, of these, 80 are City-owned.
+There are 110 bridges maintained by the City of Palo Alto and by local agencies, of these, 80 are City-owned.
 There are 50 City-owned culvert and bridge structures that are inspected by the City and 30 City-owned structures inspected by Caltrans.
-The remaining 30 of 110 bridges are private (three) or owned by local agencies.
+The remaining 30 of 110 bridges are private (3) or owned by local agencies.
 Estimates were developed at a conceptual level and will be adjusted in the design phase.